Azure/ResourceModules/modules/authorization/role-definition/resource-group/README.md

 | [`resourceGroupName`](#parameter-resourcegroupname) | string | The name of the Resource Group where the Role Definition and Target Scope will be applied to.
 If not provided, will use the current scope for deployment. |
 | [`subscriptionId`](#parameter-subscriptionid) | string | The subscription ID where the Role Definition and Target Scope will be applied to.
 If not provided, will use the current scope for deployment. |

+### Parameter: `roleName`

+Name of the custom RBAC role to be created.

+- Required: Yes
+- Type: string

 ### Parameter: `actions`

 List of allowed actions.

 - Required: No
 - Type: array
 - Default: `[]`